B100GH/calculator/README.md

 # Calculator
- Makeing a calculator that has conversions
+ Makeing a calculator that has many features like + - / *
+ The calculator also has unit conversions
+ The calcualtor uses a termnal for ui